 Name is the internal name you give it - this is to stay organized

-The Label is a prompt to your audience and should be clear and concise
+The Header is a prompt to your audience and should be clear and concise

 Description can explain more details - you want to manage expectations about what you'll send and perhaps how often so people actually open your emails.